SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 Finally, in $\sysusb$ we need to trigger our new Qrexec service when USB devices are connected to automatically attach them to desired VMs.
-But, before automating this process with udev, we should first manually test the RPC call by running:
+But, before automating this process with udev, we should first manually test the RPC by running:

 ```console
 qrexec-client-vm dom0 custom.USBDeviceAttach+my-vm+__+sda